wael-ali/Gulp_2/README.md

 Gulp

-- Make sure that you have node.js installed.
+- Open your terminal and make sure that you have node.js installed.
 - install Gulp globlay: npm install -g gulp.
+- make an empty folder: mkdir project_name
+- go to project folder
 - initialize project: npm init or npm init -y to answer with yes on all questions this will create package.json.
 - installing packages needed as development depenecies: